konomu/lagrange-personal/_posts/2024-08-24-wa-ga-emphasis.md

 These usages of contrastive は are often connected with 〜が or 〜けど clauses.

-Both (9) and (10) show contrastive は marking objects, while the topic of the sentence is 私 (I).
+Both (9) and (10) show contrastive は marking objects, while the topic of the sentence is "私" (I).
 Thus, all usages of contrastive は in (9) and (10) don't mark a topic.
 But generally speaking, non-topical contrastive は is more common in sentences with opposite contrast than it is in ones with adjacent contrast.

 ### Misfortunate Contrast